-Support Services Division
+POLICE

+Some of the more notable programs and events in 2014 included our CyberSafety programs for both parents and kids and the continuation of the popular radKIDS children's safety program and S.A.F.E. women's self-defense awareness class through a partnership with Roswell Recreation and Parks.
+The Roswell Police Department also partnered with Target once again for the large National Night Out event in August as well as our

+Heroes and Helpers event in December.
+Heroes and Helpers allows underprivileged children to have a very special and fun morning shopping with a police officer and participating in a number of other activities in the store, to include holiday crafts and visiting with Santa Claus.

+The Community Relations Unit is responsible for Roswell Police Explorer Post 10, a program for young men and women aged 14-20 who are interested in a possible career in law enforcement.
+Police Explorers conduct weekly training and compete against other Explorer posts while participating in community service projects.
+See page 18 for more information about the Police Explorers.

-The 911 Emergency Communications Center is a Division within the Police Department that provides E911 services for the cities of Roswell and Mountain Park.
-The 911 Center personnel are recognized for their professionalism, commitment to public safety, leadership and innovation.
-The center is staffed with civilian personnel working together as 911 call-takers, law enforcement and Fire/EMS dispatchers, trainers, supervisors and managers.
-They are responsible for answering both emergency and non-emergency calls for service.
-On a regular basis, they monitor up to nine radio channels with the capabilities to monitor over 80 more, if necessary.
-The 911 Center personnel are also responsible for ten E911 phone lines and over 40 additional emergency and non-emergency lines.
+The Roswell 911 Center also falls under the Support Services Division.
+The 911 Center provides dispatch and E911 services for the cities of Roswell and Mountain Park.
+Three shifts of Communications Officers monitor nine radio channels with capabilities to monitor over 80 more if necessary.
+The staff is responsible for 10 E911 phone lines and over 40 other emergency and non-emergency phone lines.
 They work using eight full dispatch consoles with Motorola Centra-comm Gold Elite systems, allowing for communication with multiple agencies across metro Atlanta.
 A new radio infrastructure is being constructed to include Roswell, Alpharetta, Milton and Sandy Springs in order to have a more secure and stable communications platform.
 This system will have more capabilities than the previous system as well as built-in redundancies.

 The 911 Center has developed and deployed a comprehensive training program for new communications officer recruits as well as the veteran staff.
 The 911 center is also developing a new career development plan and rank structure for employees in order to provide more consistent work assignments and supervision on all shifts.

 The Roswell 911 Center is pursuing professional excellence in several ways.
 The Center is enrolled the Certification of Training Programs administered by the Association of Public Safety Communications Officials (APCO).
 In addition, call-processing protocol compliance is increasing in order to meet standards with the International Academy of Emergency Dispatch (IAED) in Police, Fire and EMS protocols.
 The Commission for Accreditation of Law Enforcement Association (CALEA) has a program specifically for 911 Communications Centers and the Roswell 911 Center will be working toward this accreditation.
 These milestones prove that the 911 Center is meeting or exceeding national standards and that our administrative and operational goals reflect the best practices of the industry.

 The City of Roswell 911 Center is on its way to becoming a partner with the National Center for Missing and Exploited Children (NCMEC) as a call center of excellence.
 In order to complete this partnership, staff must complete training, certifications and implement detailed operational policy and procedures in response to calls involving missing or exploited children.
 Over the course of the next year, the 911 Center will increase involvement in the local community through 911 education, awareness and outreach programs.
 The City of Roswell's 911 Center has served its citizens and public safety officials for many years and is very intentional in efforts to ensure systems and operations are in line with the excellence that Roswell citizens expect.

-Spotlight:

-EXPLORERS
+EXPIORIERS